-Sharing Vs. Selling and Other Tips on Being Authentic in Your Business
+Sharing Vs. Selling and Authenticity in Your Business

-So what I really want to share about is mindfulness and authenticity in business, which on it’s own is a word that often has become associated with the very opposite of that.
+So what I really want to share about is mindfulness and authenticity in business, because yes it’s possible!
 So how can we be mindful about how we make a living?
 How can we incorporate our highest of values into the way that we bring money into our lives?
 How can we cut through the noise, Instagram comparison, and advice that’s out there to find what will truly serve us?

 Changing Definitions So They Serve Us